zuev27/OvGU-2020/README.md

 # Extreme regime detection
-The aim of this project is the automatic load adding in the node and search of extreme regimes, i.e. loss of steady-state stability.
+The aim of this project is the automatic load adding in the node and search of extreme regimes, i.e. loss of steady-state stability

 ## Installation
  - install [MATPOWER 7.1](https://matpower.org/download/)